Implementation of Polynomial NP-Complete Algorithms Based on the NP Verifier Simulation Framework: Explicit Turing Machines for NP-Complete Problems

-\paragraph{Sanitization Turing Machine.} To preserve full compatibility with the original framework, certificate validation can be incorporated directly into the verifier by adding a finite preprocessing phase.
-In this phase, the Turing Machine scans the certificate region once, verifies that all symbols belong to the allowed alphabet, and checks that the required delimiters and markers appear in the correct order.
-If an invalid symbol or malformed structure is detected, the machine halts in the \textsc{Reject} state; otherwise, it proceeds to the corresponding problem-specific verification phase.
+To preserve full compatibility with the original framework, certificate validation can be incorporated directly into the verifier by adding a finite preprocessing phase; in other words, the input to the Turing machine can be sanitized.
+In this phase, the Turing machine scans the certificate region to verify that all symbols belong to the allowed alphabet and to ensure that essential structural requirements are met—such as excluding non-certificate symbols or rejecting invalid ones.
+If an invalid symbol or a critical formatting error is detected, the machine halts in the \textsc{Reject} state; otherwise, it proceeds to the corresponding problem-specific verification phase.

-For the two SAT TM, in the original verifier-simulation framework, an explicit input-sanitization phase is required for the two SAT Turing Machines presented in \cref{tab:sanitization_sat}.
-In this case, the certificate region is checked to ensure that it consists solely of symbols from the alphabet $\{\texttt{T},\texttt{F}\}$, followed by the end marker, before entering the main SAT verification routine.
+For the two SAT TMs presented in \cref{subsec:sat_tm_input_dependent,subsec:sat_tm_fixed}, an explicit input-sanitization phase is required for complete conformance with the original verifier-simulation framework.
+In this case, the preprocessing phase scans the certificate region to ensure it consists solely of symbols from the alphabet $\{\texttt{T}, \texttt{F}\}$ and is terminated by a $\blank$ symbol before entering the main SAT verification routine.
+Since the preprocessing phase only checks for allowed certificate symbols, the head movement remains independent of the certificate contents, thus preserving the certificate-oblivious property.

-For the fixed-state Turing Machine construction used in the implementation, the role of the state \textsc{Check} is taken by the state \textsc{Check.Forwarded}.
-The preprocessing phase remains identical; only the entry state of the main verification routine is renamed to match the fixed-state transition layout.
+\Cref{tab:sanitization_sat} presents the transition table for the input-sanitization phase of the input-dependent SAT Turing machine.
+For the fixed-state Turing machine construction primarily used in our implementation, the role of the \textsc{Check} state is replaced by the \textsc{Check.Forwarded} state.
+The preprocessing logic remains identical; only the entry state of the main verification routine is renamed to align with the fixed-state transition layout.
+For both TM variants, the \textsc{InputCheck} state naturally serves as the initial state $q_{\text{init}}$.

-Similarly, for the Sum-of-Subset Turing Machines presented above, such an explicit input-sanitization phase is required in the original formulation.
-Since certificates are arbitrary strings, the machine must first verify that the certificate region contains only valid numeric symbols and permitted separators, and that no malformed markers appear beyond the designated boundary. \Cref{tab:sanitization_sum_of_subset} presents a transition fragment implementing this validation.
+Similarly, for the Subset-Sum Turing machines presented above, an explicit input-sanitization phase is required in the original formulation.
+Since certificates are arbitrary strings, the machine must first verify that the certificate region contains only valid numeric symbols and permitted separators, and that no unused markers appear beyond the designated boundary. \Cref{tab:sanitization_sum_of_subset} presents a transition fragment implementing this validation, where the TM's initial state is \textsc{InputCheck}.